datacarpentry/image-processing/episodes/07-thresholding.md

 ![](fig/maize-root-cluster-histogram.png){alt='Grayscale histogram of the maize root image'}

 The histogram has a significant peak around 0.2 and then a broader "hill" around 0.6 followed by a smaller peak near 1.0.
-Looking at the grayscale image, we can identify the lower peak at 0.2 as the background and the broader peak as the foreground.
+Looking at the grayscale image, we can identify the peak at 0.2 as the background and the broader peak as the foreground.
 Thus, this image is a good candidate for thresholding with Otsu's method.
 The mathematical details of how this works are complicated (see